SkipperEl/fancycars/README.md

 API data state is maintained by redux, however I did use a React component state to handle the sort state due to its locality.
 (I've done it both ways and have complicated thoughts about it).

-I used a string rather than a number for car ID as that seemed to make more sense.

 ## Future improvements given more time

 The React components could be broken down further.
 In particular, the sort selector should probably be its own thing.